Star Growth Report

 at the bottom of the window to save your choices (or Cancel

 to close the window without saving your choices).

-- Use the School Year drop-down list to choose the school year you want to run the report for—the default is the current school year, but you can select a prior school year instead.
+- Use the School Year drop-down list to choose which school year you want to see data for: the current year or a prior school year.

-To the right of the Scale drop-down list:
+- To the right of the Benchmark Type drop-down list:

 - Check Show Grade Equivalent to include Grade Equivalent scores in the report.

 - Check Show Student ID to include Student IDs in the report.

 - Check Show Summary Only to show only a summary of the report data instead of the full report.